Skip to main content

 Furthermore, literature evidence (11, 15) indicates that the dental model's height and thickness can affect the dimensional accuracy of the thermoformed appliance.
 Ihessen et al. (11) detected that aligners made from the high (i.e., 5 mm) base height of 3D-printed models were significantly thinner and more homogenous compared to those made from narrow ones (i.e., without a base).
 In an attempt to reduce the resin material quantity consumed, hollow models were investigated as an alternative.
 However, hollow models without adequate thickness (i.e., <2 mm) underwent deformation during thermoforming, thus compromising the clinical utility of the appliance (15).

 Though improvements have been incorporated with newer materials and auxiliary designs in aligner orthodontics, the vast majority of manufacturing has remained to be the thermoforming technique so far (8).
-Including leading global providers like Invisalign (Align Technology, San Jose, CA, USA), K-line (K Line Europe GmbH, Düsseldorf, Germany), and ClearCorrect (Straumann, Texas, USA) digitally plan tooth movement and print staged 3D models to make aligners using the thermoforming technique.
+Leading global providers like Invisalign (Align Technology, San Jose, CA, USA), K-line (K Line Europe GmbH, Düsseldorf, Germany), and ClearCorrect (Straumann, Texas, USA) digitally plan tooth movement and print staged 3D models to make aligners using the thermoforming technique.

-With the evolving digital technology and material science, the utilization of Integrated Systems manufacturing is widening the horizons of clear aligner manufacturing by directly printing the aligners rather than being limited to working model preparation.
+With the evolving digital technology and material science, the utilization of integrated systems manufacturing is widening the horizons of clear aligner manufacturing by directly printing the aligners rather than being limited to working model preparation.
 This article aims to concisely sum up the digital orthodontic workflow of the direct 3D-printed clear aligner manufacturing technique with literature evidence.

 3. The digital orthodontic workflow of 3D-printed aligners